RefactoringGuru/refactoring-examples/interactive/README.md

 ````

 3. Sometimes you need to point origin of selection (like class or method), since select might be too broad.
 Origin may be just a name (this way it script will try to guess the location) or more broad keyword (see below).
 This should also works with all following select methods.
+Two origins may be passed if needed.

 ```
-Select "private int field;" in "Example"
+Select "private int field;" in "ExampleClass"
-Select "private int field;" in "class Example"
+Select "private int field;" in "class ExampleClass" Select "doSomething()" in "int someMethod"
-Select "doSomething()" in "int someMethod"
+Select "doSomething()" in "someMethod" of "ExampleClass"
 ```

 It is also possible to target certain parts of method or class, for example;

 ```
-Select "interval" in parameters of "doSomething" Select "interval" in body of "doSomething"
-Select "interval" in whole "doSomething"
+Select "interval" in parameters of "doSomething" Select "interval" in body of "doSomething" in "ExampleClass" Select "interval" in whole "doSomething"
 Select name of "doSomething"
-Select visibility of "doSomething"
-Select type of "doSomething"
+Select visibility of "doSomething" in "ExampleClass" Select type of "doSomething"
 Select parameters of "doSomething"
 Select body of "doSomething"